CoderDojoMcDonough/Mentor-Marketing/Plan_Use-LinkedIn-to-find-mentors.md

 filter out some developers who used to live near you but have moved and not updated their LinkedIn profile.

-## switch to an Premium "Executive" trial or paid LinkedIn account
+## Upgrade your LinkedIn account to a Premium "Executive" trial or paid LinkedIn account
-Try to obtain a 30 day free trial for a LinkedIn Executive Premium account.
+Try to obtain a 30 day free trial for a LinkedIn Premium account.
 A few days after I visited the page with details about paid accounts, I recieved a 30 day free trial email from LinkedIn.
-The Executive account gives you 25 inmail messages.
+Choose the the Executive plan so that you have 25 inmail messages.
 Messages that are not responded to are returned to your account after 7 days, so in the 30 day period you should be able to send 70 to 100 inmail messages to local mentors.
 When you see a message from LinkedIn saying your inmail credits have